nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list tasks for a specific time period
 2. Task Manager displays all tasks during time period
 3. User requests to edit a specific task in the list
-4. User confirms the changes
-5. Task manager makes the edits <br>
+4. Task manager makes the edits <br>
 Use case ends.